nimbella/netlify-plugin-nimbella/README.md

 In this section, you will learn how to structure your repository and `netlify.toml` for this plugin to deploy your functions on Nimbella Cloud.

-**Note:** Deployment of packages/functions to Nimbella is skipped when the build context is not production.
-We're working on an enhancement that will allow you to deploy preview builds to staging namespace on Nimbella.
+**Note:** Deployment of packages/functions to Nimbella is skipped when the build context is not "production".
+We're working on an enhancement that will allow you to deploy preview builds to staging namespaces on Nimbella.

 #### Use Nimbella Projects with Netlify Sites